Karrueche Tran Knocks Instagram Dead In ‘Coca-Cola’ Bikini

 “I wasn’t into training or working out before this.
 Now I like squats; I like working with the resistance bands.
 I really like working with someone one-on-one—my trainer kicks my butt!”
 Karrueche added.

-Fans of the TNT show will likely be familiar with the star’s super-fit body, although Karrueche’s Instagram is the best proof there is: this girl’s fierce frame isn’t just an on-screen deal.
+Fans of the TNT show will likely be familiar with the star’s super-fit body, although Karrueche’s Instagram is the best proof there is; this girl’s fierce frame isn’t just an on-screen deal.

 Karrueche also revealed to Glamour that she also keeps her eye on nutrition.
 The star avoids fast-food when she can and fuels herself with foods such as rice, potatoes, and meat.